-These statements are generalizations and should not be taken as absolutes.
 All children progress in similar ways but at different rates.
-Use these milestones as guidelines for considering an individual child's development as well as for handling group interactions with children during Sunday School.
+Use these milestones as guidelines (not absolutes) for considering an individual child's development as well as for handling group interactions with children during Sunday School.

 In applying this to the younger and middle preschool years, parents and teachers may choose to use Bible stories such as "Jesus and the Children" or "Jesus Helps a Blind Man See" to answer the life questions "Who is Jesus?" and "What did Jesus do?"

-Teachers and parents may stray into extra material related to Jesus' death that could sidetrack the child from hearing the message of the resurrection story.
+Extra material related to Jesus' death could sidetrack the child from hearing the message of the resurrection story.
 While details like the whip that may have been used on Jesus or the size of the nails in the cross help adults grasp the depth of Jesus' sacrifice, such details may be too much for children to hear.
 Avoid making the story so sensational that the heart of the story is lost.
 Children need to hear the hope of the resurrection as well as the hurt of Jesus' death.
 Emphasize hope in the story.

 Children have the ability to create a mental picture of the events of the death and resurrection of Jesus.
 Boys and girls will create images that are easier to understand and accept than any prop or visual can create.

 Ask questions such as "Why did Jesus die?
 How did His disciples feel before and after His resurrection?
 Where is Jesus today?"

 Ask follow-up questions.